 How does fluoride prevent tooth decay?

 Fluoride prevents tooth decay by making your tooth enamel more resistant to acid attacks from plaque bacteria in your mouth.
-When fluoride contacts teeth, it turns some of your enamel into a substance called fluorapatite which is more resistant to bacterial acid.
-Fluoride comes from fluorite, a naturally occurring mineral which is found in the earth’s crust.
-It naturally occurs in many foods and in water.
-Fluoride may be obtained from toothpaste, mouth rinses, supplements, well water, city water that has had fluoride added and various food sources.
+When fluoride contacts teeth, it turns some of your enamel into fluorapatite, a substance that is more resistant to bacterial acid.
+Fluoride comes from fluorite, a naturally occurring mineral present in the earth’s crust.
+It can be found in many foods and in water.
+It may also be obtained from toothpaste, mouth rinses, supplements, well water, city water that has had it added, and various food sources.

-Carefully controlled studies have determined the optimal level of fluoride that should be added to some city’s controlled water supplies to have the maximal effect in reducing decay.
-Well-water should be tested to make sure that it is safe and does not contain abnormal amounts of any substance.
+Carefully controlled studies have determined the optimal levels that should be added to some cities’ controlled water supplies to have the maximal effect in reducing decay.
+Well- water should be tested to make sure it is safe and does not contain abnormal amounts of any substance.

 Make your dream smile a reality!